Never Gonna Stop (The Red Red Kroovy)

 The lyrics include the phrases "See heaven, flash, a horrorshow..." and "...take me to the home..." which are also both references to the book.
 The audio sample "Use my body to keep you alive" is from the 1969 horror film The Curious Dr. Humpp.

 The song was included on the soundtrack to the movies Rollerball (2002) and Walking Tall (2004), as well as the Atari game Test Drive: Eve of Destruction.
-It was also used as current wrestler Edge's entrance music from 2001 to 2004.
+It was also used as WWE wrestler Edge's entrance music from 2001 to 2004.
 A remix of the song, The Black Cat Crossing Mix, was included on WWF Forceable Entry.
 Rob Zombie used clips of the anime show Kekko Kamen during the song on the 2010 Mayhem Festival and 2022 Freaks on Parade tours.

 Music video

 In the music video for "Never Gonna Stop," Zombie and others are dressed as Alex DeLarge and his droogs from the film of A Clockwork Orange.
 In reference to two of the film's scenes, they appear in the Korova Milk Bar, and go on a wild ride in a stolen "Durango 95".
 The actor Tom Towles, who played Lieutenant George Wydell in Rob Zombie's film House of 1000 Corpses, appears in the video.

 Two versions exist for the video.
 One that has scenes from Rollerball inter-cut with the ones of Zombie, and the original version which has neither.